chinamike65/hugo-tuolesi/content/book1/book1en.md

 Please arouse Bodhicitta and listen carefully!

-Now I will talk about the sequence of practice in the Tuo Le Center, which is also the order of success in the practice of laypeople.
+Now I will talk about the sequence of practice in the Tuo Le Center, which is also the order for success in the practice of laypeople.

 If you want to learn Buddhism and practice, you need a sequence, and a sequence can be completed.
 The sequence is very important.

 Without orderly cultivation, you can only accumulate a little blessing, eliminate a little karma.
-You will not achieve success, you will not cut off your afflictions, you will not gain renunciation, and you will not gain bodhicitta.
+You will not achieve success, you will not cut off your afflictions, you will not attain renunciation, and you will not gain bodhicitta.

-If there are ordered stages of practice, no matter whether you are a lay person or a monk, it will be successful.
+If there are ordered stages of practice, no matter whether you are a lay person or a monk, you will be successful.

 In the history of Tibetan Buddhism in the past, there were many achievements in the life of the lay family.
-For example, the master of the Kadampa school, Zhongdunpa, became a Buddha in his life;
+For example, the master of the Kadampa school, Zhongdunpa, became a Buddha in his own lifetime.

-the master of the Kagyu school, Milarepa, was also a layperson and became a Buddha in his life;
+the master of the Kagyu school, Milarepa, was also a layperson and became a Buddha in his own lifetime.

-Master Marpa, the great siddha of the Kagyu sect, also practiced at home;
+Master Marpa, the great siddha of the Kagyu sect, also practiced as a householder.

-Among the five Sakya Patriarchs, except for two who were monks, the other three practiced at home.
+Among the five Sakya Patriarchs, except for two who were monks, the other three practiced as laypeople.

 So laypeople and householders can also be successful.

-But now many laypeople feel that we have no hope of achieving success in our practice at home, we just recite the Buddha's words, get a little blessing, and eliminate karma.
+But now many laypeople feel that we have no hope of achieving success in our practice at home, we just recite the Buddha's words, get a little blessing, and eliminate some karma.

 The idea is wrong, don't be so pessimistic.